 What you will study

-Our MSc International Corporate Finance programme will enable you to understand the rapidly changing financial market conditions around the world.
+Our course will enable you to understand the rapidly changing financial market conditions around the world.

 With an emphasis on corporate finance and corporate governance practices, we will give you an understanding of the theoretical knowledge and econometric techniques involved in corporate finance.
 You’ll get the opportunity to empirically investigate theories and phenomena under the guidance of our experienced academics.

-You’ll also study optional modules which will, crucially, allow you to customise your studies to suit your career aspirations and specific interests.
-You’ll not only gain the theoretical knowledge and quantitative skills that corporations look for, but you’ll also have access to one of the most comprehensive sets of databases used by researchers and financial analysts, enhancing your employability.
+You’ll also study optional modules which will crucially allow you to customise your studies to suit your career aspirations and specific interests.
+You’ll not only gain the theoretical knowledge and quantitative skills that corporations are looking for, but you’ll also have access to one of the most comprehensive sets of databases used by researchers and financial analysts, enhancing your employability.

 MSc - Association to Advance Collegiate Schools of Business (AACSB)